Coronavirus: Number of outbreaks in Irish homes rising for five straight weeks

 Counties Kildare, Laois and Offaly, which have been subject to local restrictions since last weekend, made up two-thirds of all new cases in the week up to August 7th.

 This week saw Dublin go 10 weeks with fewer than 100 weekly cases since the start of March.
-It was also the tenth week Mayo, Westmeath and Wicklow recorded fewer than 10 new cases, and the thirteenth week Leitrim, Longford kept their tallies below this level.
+It was also the 10th week Mayo, Westmeath and Wicklow recorded fewer than 10 new cases, and the 13th week Co Leitrim, Co Longford and Co Tipperary kept their tallies below this level.

-Kerry has now gone 14 week recording fewer than 10 cases weekly, and Waterford has gone 15 weeks below this number.
+Co Kerry has now gone 14 weeks recording fewer than 10 cases weekly, and Co Waterford has gone 15 weeks below this number.

 Dublin remains the worst-hit county for Covid-19 with 51 per cent of all deaths.